o19s/elasticsearch-learning-to-rank/guide/2-logging-features.md

   }
 ```

-You'll notice 3 hits are brought back.
+If you ran this, you'd notice 3 hits brought back.
 If you were to pry into the explain, you'd see the query is scored as a straight sum of the features in `more_movie_features`.
 We of course need more than just the total score, we need each feature query's value.

 This is what the LTR logging extension gives you.
 As a top-level entry in the body sent to Elasticsearch, it refers to an Elasticsearch query and injects computed fields into each document.